Strategies for Boosting Your Digital Marketing Campaigns

 • Being active in places where your customers hang out: Often, target customers will hang out in certain places (e.g., Facebook groups, Slack channels, subreddits, or industry events) where you can participate, too.

-Even if you don’t engage in these spaces regularly, just being present and an active listener there will allow you to understand how your customers talk (aka, what phrases, lingo, jargon, etc. they use).
+Even if you don’t engage in these spaces regularly, just being present and an active listener there will help you understand how your customers talk (i.e., the phrases, lingo, jargon, etc., they use).

 Again, it’ll also help you identify organic influencers who your customers look up to.

-• Talking to customer-facing teams: Customer-facing teams (e.g., sales or support) will often provide insights into the pain points, interests, questions, concerns, etc., surrounding your product your existing customers/potential customers have.
+• Talking to customer-facing teams: Customer-facing teams (e.g., sales or support) often provide insights into the pain points, interests, questions, concerns, etc., that your existing or potential customers have about your product.

 folasade-tweet